These hacks on photography are cheap but

 Custom Shapes

-You will need DSLR camera, lens with wide aperture (small F-stop
+You will need a DSLR camera, a lens with a wide aperture (small F-stop

-number) and bit of information on bokeh photography for our next photography hack.
+number) and a bit of information on bokeh photography for our next photography hack.

 items that are needed for that.